-An amendment to Rule 26(f) referring specifically to 30(b)(6) depositions would be the only specific reference in the rule to any discovery mechanism.
-For example, the rule does not require parties to provide a discovery plan that sets out which specific topics the parties will inquire about through interrogatories, requests for production, or other types of depositions.
-Requiring a party, in the earliest stage of a case, to commit to which depositions are needed would serve no purpose other than to unfairly restrict the party's ability to obtain deposition testimony at a time when the need for that testimony becomes apparent and to provide a basis for the organization to prevent the deposition from taking place even though there is a need for it.
+An amendment to Rule 26(f) referring specifically to 30(b)(6) depositions is not a bad thing, as long as the requirement of setting out the topics of inquiry is not also required during the Rule 26 (f) disclosure.
+Litigation is complicated an evolving.
+Often, specific topics of inquiry may not be known at the time of the Rule 26 (f) conference.
 The usefulness of this amendment would be minimal because parties seeking 30(b)(6) depositions would be unable to provide anything more than very broad and general descriptions of the types of topics those depositions would explore.
 Inevitably, any dispute about a specific deposition would still have to be resolved later in the case when the parties are aware of the specific matters being noticed.